The short version (plain English)

 10. International data transfers

 ClawVault's primary infrastructure runs in Google Cloud's us-central1 region (Iowa, USA).
 If you're accessing the service from outside the US, your data is being processed in the US.
-We rely on Google Cloud's standard contractual clauses for international data transfers where applicable.
+We rely on Google Cloud's and Stytch's standard contractual clauses for international data transfers where applicable.

 11. Children